lmj/lfarm/README.md

 lfarm is a Common Lisp library for distributing work across machines using the [lparallel] (http://lparallel.org) API.

-### Download

-Assuming that you have [Quicklisp](http://www.quicklisp.org/beta/) installed,

-    $ cd ~/quicklisp/local-projects
-    $ git clone git://github.com/lmj/lfarm.git

-lfarm is known to run on Allegro, Clozure, LispWorks, and SBCL.

 ### Kernel

 In lparallel a _kernel_ was defined as abstract entity that schedules